eduvpn/vpn-server-api/README.md

 You can modify the configuration in the `config/config.yaml`, see `config/config.yaml.example` for the example.

+Also modify `config/log.yaml.example` if needed to make the connection history log working.

 ## Authentication

 The user name here is `admin` and the password is the